 The time and resource commitment will differ for each practice and depends on the EHR system of record.
 However, we do not expect this process to require significant time.
 Practices should expect a brief kick-off call and a few email exchanges to put required documentation and credentials in place.
 Verana Health will require limited time from the practice in order to establish a data connection and validate data outputs to ensure data quality.

 How will this impact MIPS reporting under MACRA to CMS?

 There will be no impact on 2020 MIPS reporting.
-In 2021, Verana will provide MIPS reporting for practices integrated with the IRIS Registry through Verana Health and their EHR system.
-This will include a quality reporting dashboard that enables physicians to view and filter their performance across quality measures.
-This dashboard will include the same feature set as the current dashboard with more visibility into measure score calculation methodologies and an enhanced user interface for easier navigation.
+The Verana Quality Measures dashboard for MIPS reporting will be available in the future to practices integrated with the IRIS Registry via Verana Data Link.
+The dashboard will enable physicians to view and filter their performance across quality measures, and will include the same feature set as the current dashboard with more visibility into measure score calculation methodologies and an enhanced user interface for easier navigation.
 Verana will work with providers and practice administrators over time to gather feedback and further enhance the functionality of this dashboard.